gcallah/BookReviews/biggar.md

 To explain what is wrong in the above, I will begin with an example.
-In one of his lectures Egyptologist Bob Brier, described how the pharaoh Ramesses II repeatedly had inscriptions made up that described how he had ventured out and crushed the Hittites.
+In one of his lectures Egyptologist Bob Brier, described how the pharaoh Ramesses II, every few years, had an inscription made up that described how he had recently ventured out and crushed the Hittites.
 Brier points out that if Ramesses and really thoroughly defeated the Hittites the first time, there would not have been a second time, and if the second time, there wouldn't have been a third time.
 Historians have concluded that Ramesses never crushed the Hittites at